 - 1. Number of residential units by type; - 2.
-An estimate of the number of school-aged children for each type of school impacted (elementary, middle, high school); and - 3.
-The potential for locating a public educational facility or facilities within the SRA, and the size of any sites that may be dedicated, or otherwise made available for a public educational facility.
+An estimate of the number of school-aged children for each type of school impacted (elementary, middle, high school); and and the size of any sites that may be dedicated, or otherwise made available for a public educational facility.